Data Science Techniques and Applications

 Module description

-This module presents data science as a set of nine computational problems, then examines the geometrical interpretation of data and its consequences.
+In this module we present data science as a set of nine computational problems, then examine the geometrical interpretation of data and its consequences.
 The 'Rating and Ranking' and 'Complex Network' models are also studied in some depth.

 The module has been designed to overlap with the Machine Learning/Applied Machine Learning modules.